zuzanadobes/DRLND-Project-Continuous-Control/REPORT.md

 * Learning rate 1e-4 for actor and 3e-4 for critic
 * Ornstein-Uhlenbeck noise
 * 20% droput for critic

-### Agent Goal and Actions

-The Agent code performs an episodic task and achieve a score which exceeds 13 after 100 consecutive episodes.
-The agent needs to select actions that help it to collect as many yellow bananas as possible and avoiding blue bananas.

 The Agent code is capable of executing four possible actions to help him solve the task: